ABOUT THE PROGRAM

 Identify and confirm your internship site & site supervisor

-This form needs to be submitted along with your internship verification form.
+This Internship Learning Contract needs to be submitted along with your Internship Verification Form.
 You must meet with your internship site supervisor and agree on your learning outcomes before beginning the internship.
 Your internship site supervisor and faculty supervisor must sign this form.
 You will be required to upload this completed contract as part of the Internship Verification Form.
+Click below to access the contract:

-Once you are certain you plan to do an internship for credit, complete this online form.
-This form is required in order to register for your internship.
+Once you are certain you plan to do an internship for credit, complete the Internship Verification form.
+This online form is required in order to register for your internship.
 Without completing this form and submitting it for approval – you will not earn course credit for your internship.
 Additionally, you are required to upload/attach your Internship Learning Contract while completing this form.
+Click below to access this form:

 STEPS TO COMPLETING YOUR INTERNSHIP